Liberty University: Liberty Champion

-Liberty Champion is Liberty University's official student newspaper.
+The Liberty Champion has been Liberty University's official student-written, faculty-run newspaper since 1983.

-In 2019, Will Young, a former editor of the Champion, recalled his experiences in a lengthy Washington Post article.
-In his first week in that role, he had been rebuked for attempting to get the campus's police blotter.
-He found that school officials often overrode student editors' decisions and imposed censorship, which was part of "an infrastructure of thought-control that Falwell and his lieutenants [had] introduced into every aspect of Liberty University life".
-Young wrote that when he eventually resigned, the school did not appoint a new student editor, opting instead to turn the newspaper "into a faculty-run, student-written organ and seizing complete control of its content."

-Student journalists became so frustrated that they launched an independent newspaper, the Lynchburg Torch, to cover stories the administration tried to suppress.
-It operated from 2017 to 2019.

 Speech and debate

 Liberty's Inter-Collegiate policy debate program ranked first overall (i.e., combining the results at the varsity, junior varsity, and novice levels) for their division at the National Debate Tournament in 2006, 2007, 2009, 2010, and 2011.
-In varsity rankings, Liberty finished 20th in 2005, 17th in 2006, 24th in 2007, 12th in 2008, 9th in 2009, 4th in 2010, and 4th in 2011.
+(Note: Attributed to multiple sources:) In varsity rankings, Liberty finished 20th in 2005, 17th in 2006, 24th in 2007, 12th in 2008, 9th in 2009, 4th in 2010, and 4th in 2011.
 In 2017, the team finished atop the final rankings of all three national debate tournaments for the eighth time, sweeping the American Debate Association, the Cross Examination Debate Association (CEDA), and the National Debate Tournament (NDT).
 As of 2017, Liberty was the only school to finish first in all three in a single year.
 As well, it had placed first in the CEDA for eight straight years, first in the NDT for seven of those, and first in the ADA for 13 of the last 14.

 Through 2016, Liberty hosted the Virginia High School League's annual Debate State Championships each April.
 VHSL stopped holding debate competitions at the school after Chancellor Falwell said students should arm themselves to "end those Muslims" who committed the 2015 San Bernardino attack.
 League officials said they sought an "environment free from harassment, personal threat, or physical or mental harm."